All Episodes

 I think it would be a good fit there.

-There's court court precedence there.
+There's court precedence there.

-Um I mean, we're watching all of this.
+I mean, we're watching all of this.

-In Michigan, a judge has allowed the probe and the forensic analysis of these uh Dominion vote tabulation machines.
+In Michigan, a judge has allowed the probe and the forensic analysis of these Dominion vote tabulation machines.

-Uh they actually have a big rally that's going on.
+Right after this program ends today, they actually have a big rally that's going on.

-We heard over the weekend what happened in the state of Georgia fight for Trump.
+We heard over the weekend what happened in the state of Georgia, fight for Trump.

-they were chanting pretty loud.
+They were chanting pretty loud.

-He is a representative of Arizona's 12th legislative district, our good friend Congressman Andy Biggs, he's the chairman of the Freedom Caucus.
+He is a representative of Arizona's 12th legislative district, our good friend Congressman Andy Biggs.

-If you go to my account at Sean Hannity on Parlor, uh you can find a link to this effort by John Hoffman and another guy, Richard Manning, to push for a free and fair election.
+If you go to my account at Sean Hannity on Parlor, you can find a link to this effort by John Hoffman and another guy, Richard Manning, to push for a free and fair election.

 This is about the state of Arizona.

-Anyway, so they have more than two dozen members of the Arizona legislature making a joint statement uh as it relates to the discussion of decertification out there of the election results.
+Anyway, so they have more than two dozen members of the Arizona legislature making a joint statement as it relates to the discussion of decertification out there of the election results.

-Uh they join us both now.
+They join us both now.

 Thank you.

-Uh Andy, are you a part of this as well?
+Andy, are you a part of this as well?

-This is state, it has to be a state legislative action, and I am with them.
+It has to be a state legislative action, and I am with them.

-And your takes, tell us what the efforts about, Jake.
+Tell us what the effort's about, Jake.

-Uh yeah, thanks, Sean.
+Yeah, thanks, Sean.

 Thanks for having me.

-Look, ensuring the integrity of Arizona's election, it's not just sound, it's not just a matter of sound public policy, it's a civil rights imperative.
+Look, ensuring the integrity of Arizona's election, it's not just a matter of sound public policy.

-And that's why we've got a broad coalition of Republican legislators and legislators elect, members elect, who will be standing together unified, calling for the decertification of our election results.
+And that's why we've got a broad coalition of Republican legislators and legislators elect, members elect, who will be standing together, unified, calling for the decertification of our election results.

-You know, elections have consequences, and unfortunately, uh there's two radical Democrats in charge of Arizona elections.
+And unfortunately, there's two radical Democrats in charge of Arizona elections.

 And in that situation, our duty is to decertify, not send any electors forward.

-And Andy, what what do you get to do on a national level, or are you just offering other logistical support?
+And Andy, what do you get to do on the national level?

-No, on the national level, we continue to fight and uh and push our governor and others to get us a true forensic audit, not just in Arizona, but in these other states as well.
+No, on the national level, we continue to fight and push our governor and others to get us a true forensic audit, not just in Arizona, but in these other states as well.

 This will tell us where the fraud was and what we need to do to remedy it.

-How is Congress respond to states that either change slates um or don't send any electors at all?
+And then the second thing gets to what Jake was talking about: how does Congress respond to states that either change slates or don't send any electors at all?

 And we have to be prepared to respond to that.